seekrcentral/seekrflow/README.md

 The seekr (simulation-enabled estimation of kinetic rates) program facilitates the preparation, running, and analysis of molecular kinetics calculations using a multiscale molecular dynamics (MD) / Brownian dynamics (BD) simulation framework along with a combination of enhanced sampling methods such as milestoning, steered molecular dynamics (SMD) and metadynamics (MetaD).
 Nevertheless, running a seekr calculation can be difficult, time-consuming, and error-prone.
-Parametrization of a system for MD requires time and expertise.
+Parameterization of a system for MD requires time and expertise.
 Preparing the input files for a seekr calculation is similarly tedious and time-consuming.
 Running a SEEKR calculation often requires transferring files to a high-performance-computing (HPC) resource, and then writing and submitting several SLURM or PBS scripts per system in order to efficiently conduct the calculations.
 In addition, all the previously mentioned steps can become exponentially difficult and time-consuming if several systems or batches of seekr jobs must be run.

 The seekrflow program aims to remedy the difficulty of using seekr by establishing commonly-used workflows that facilitate the preparation of a seekr calculation.
-Parametrization (careful!), preparation, and running of seekr calculations are all automated in seekrflow.
+Parameterization (careful!), preparation, and running of seekr calculations are all automated in seekrflow.

 This README is only a quickstart guide to get seekrflow up and running as soon as possible on a local computer.
 To see more detailed **instructions** and **tutorials**, including how to get seekrflow up and running on a remote HPC machine, please see https://seekrflow.readthedocs.io/en/latest or the docs/ subfolder.